biboyd/SALSA/README.md

 [here](https://salsa.readthedocs.io)

 ## Install

+We recommending checking the [documentation](https://salsa.readthedocs.io/en/latest/installation.html#installing-dependencies>) for advice on installing the core dependencies.

-If you have all the dependencies installed, you can use pip and run these commands to install the most stable version:
+Once you have the trickier dependencies installed, you can use pip and run these commands to install the most stable version:
 ```
   $ pip install astro-salsa